theasp/docker-acme.sh/README.md

 ## How to renew a cert
 Renewing a cert is automatic.

-There is a cron job running in the container, you need to do nothing.
-Just use it.
+There is a cron job running in the container, you have nothing to do.

 # LICENSE
 GPL-3.0